Ne00n/pipe-builder-3000/README.md

 bla.bla.bla.bla    Server3
 bla:bla:bacon::bla Server3v6
 ```
-Note: No need for dualstack, IPv6 only is supported</br >
+Note: No need for dualstack, IPv4 or IPv6 only is supported</br >

 **Usage**<br />
 Builds or Updates the network<br />